Hasselblad X1D vs YI M1

 Studio photographers will appreciate that the Hasselblad X1D (unlike the M1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X1D and the M1 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Hasselblad and YI.
+The M1 is a recent model that features in the current product line-up of YI.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and YI websites.

 So how do things add up?
 Is the Hasselblad X1D better than the YI M1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.